kendlbat/nscs-24-25/distributed-image/README.md

 # distributed-image

 This application has two actors, both of which can have multiple instances.
-The clients run paralell-processing to calculate median filters.
+The clients run parallel-processing to calculate median filters.
 The hosts just serves as a dashboard.

 ## Host